ankitvhaval/Docker-Desktop-Access-Denied/README.md

 Log in to the Domain User Account in Windows

+Search for Computer Management in start menu and run it as domain administrator/administrator

-Go to Computer Management - then Local Users and Groups - Groups (inside the groups check the Docker-users group)
+Go to Computer Management - then Local Users and Groups

+now go into the Groups folder and search for Docker-users group

+go to Docker-users group properties and add domain user in it

+and Click on OK, now close computer managment and start your docker it will start without error.